-What is California Prop65 notification?Updated 2 months ago
+What is California Prop65 notification?Updated a month ago

 The California Office of Environmental Health Hazard Assessment (OEHHA) administers the Proposition 65 program.

 The state of California sets the most stringent heavy metal regulations with Proposition 65, known as the 1986 Safe Drinking Water and Toxic Enforcement Act.
-CA Prop 65 requires a supplement sold in the state to have a warning label if it contains identified heavy metal reproductive toxins or carcinogens over established safe amounts.
+CA Prop 65 requires a supplement sold in the state to have a warning label if it contains identified heavy metal reproductive toxins or carcinogens over established CA Prop 65 amounts.
 These requirements also apply to products sold online.

-Current safe levels for heavy metals outlined by California/Prop 65 are:
+Current levels for heavy metals outlined by California/Prop 65 are:

 As a supplement company, we test for heavy metals to ensure we remain below the safe levels outlined by the FDA and USP.
 Heavy metals are extremely prevalent in the environment and can end up in supplements despite a manufacturer’s best efforts.
-A consumer might not realize that these same heavy metals that are in supplements are also in the produce they purchase at the grocery store.
+Consumers might not realize that these same heavy metals in supplements are also in the produce they purchase at the grocery store.

-We fall within the guidelines for the United States Pharmacopeia (USP) designated heavy metal standards.
-The USP has well-accepted and well-recognized heavy metal exposure standards for medicines, food ingredients, and nutritional supplements, and we strive to comply with the USP’s heavy metal exposure standards at all times.
+We fall within the guidelines for the United States Pharmacopeia's (USP) designated heavy metal standards.
+The USP has well-accepted and well-recognized heavy metal exposure standards for medicines, food ingredients, and nutritional supplements, and we strive to comply with them at all times.

 The USP’s current standards for the upper safe limit of a heavy metal that can be ingested daily are as follows: